kstenerud/streamux/streamux-specification.md

 #### Chunk Payload

 The chunk payload contains the actual message data, which is either an entire message, or part of one.

-#### Padding

-The padding field is of type [varpad](https://github.com/kstenerud/varpad/blob/master/varpad-specification.md), and pads the `variable length data` field to bring its length to a multiple of the [padding amount](#_padding-field).

-Padding, [if enabled](#_padding-field), must always be applied to every message, even if the `variable length data` field is already a multiple of the padding amount without it.
-This is because the length of the padding is [contained within the padding itself](https://github.com/kstenerud/varpad/blob/master/varpad-specification.md#encoding-process).
-You won't waste space, however, since this removes the need for a payload length field, which would likely be larger than 1 byte.